Cylix/NetFlex/README.md

 Serving HTTP requests from a C++ software might seem unconventional, but some projects do require it (and I personally already encounter such need).

 However, even though C++ is getting older with a more and more complete standard library and a huge active community, tools for this kind of tasks are very limited.
-A few solutions exist hopefully, including `cpp-netlib` which is the main and maybe only usable C++ library providing HTTP server & client features.
+A few solutions exist down the road, hopefully, including `cpp-netlib` which is the main and maybe only usable C++ library providing HTTP server & client features.

 However, `cpp-netlib` could be lot better.
 Its design is pretty old, the documentation is a real mess and the resulting library is not stable enough.